How to Write a Vacation Request Email (+ Tips & Examples)

 • “Hey [Manager’s name]” — for a more informal greeting.

-After that, you can express common courtesy in a few words, like:
+After that, it’s always nice to express common courtesy in a few words, like:

 • “I hope you’re doing great,”